 - Hillary Clinton net worth vs Bill Clinton net worth: 2.6 times smaller.

 - Hillary Clinton net worth vs median U.S. household net worth: 459 times larger.

 - Hillary Clinton net worth vs Bill Gates net worth: 2,580 times smaller.

 We calculated Hillary Clinton’s net worth as $31.3 million.
 Compared to the average American household, Hillary Clinton’s net worth is 459 times larger.
 Compared to Bill Gates $80 billion net worth, Hillary Clinton’s net worth is 2,580 times smaller.
 Bernie Sanders has a net worth of $528,014.
 That is 59 times smaller than Hillary Clinton’s net worth.
 Finally, Jeb Bush’s net worth is $21 million.
 That puts him at about 60% of Hillary Clinton’s net worth.

-Hillary Clinton leads the Democratic field, with 2,287 delegates to Sanders’ 1,490 as of 5/25/16.
-Mrs. Clinton only needs another 96 delegates to sew up the Democratic nomination.
-After that, Vegas odds makers favor her as an almost 4 to 1 favorite to win the general election.
+As of 6/23/16, Hillary Clinton has won the Democratic nomination.
+Vegas odds makers favor her as an almost 5 to 1 favorite to win the general election.
+She has raised $313 million to Trump’s $65 million.